theinsanewarrior/gitbyte-by-byters/README.md

 # GitByte

-GitByte is an AI-powered web IDE that can be accessed via a Chrome extension.
+GitByte is an AI-powered web IDE (under development) that can be accessed via a Chrome extension.
 It optimizes code and generates new code from Jira stories using ChatGPT APIs, enhancing productivity and streamlining development processes directly within your browser.

 ## Getting Started